VincentWei/mg-tests/README.md

 # Test code for MiniGUI APIs.

-Since MiniGUI 4.0.0, we orgnize the test code of MiniGUI APIs in this repository.
+Since MiniGUI 4.0.0, we orgnize the unit test code of MiniGUI APIs in this repository.

 ## Prerequisites

+* Always run the test programs on Ubuntu Linux 16.04 LTS or later.
 * Configure MiniGUI as MiniGUI-Threads runmode.
 * Install the electric fence package:

     $ sudo apt install electric-fence

-* Always run the test programs on Ubuntu Linux 16.04 LTS or later.

 ## Building